FLORIDA MERMAID RUM

 AGING & BLENDING

 Many countries require rum to be aged for at least one year.
 This aging is commonly performed in used bourbon casks but may also be performed in other types of wooden barrels or stainless steel tanks.
 The aging process determines the color of the rum.
-It becomes dark when aged in oak casks, whereas rum aged in stainless steel tanks remains virtually colorless.
+It becomes dark in oak casks, whereas rum aged in stainless steel tanks remains virtually colorless.

 PACKAGING